 (To learn how Chapter 13 bankruptcy works, what the repayment plan is, and how your debts are generally treated, see Chapter 13 bankruptcy.)

-A person who files bankruptcy is called the debtor.
-Any person who is a cosigner on the debtor's loan is called a codebtor.
-When the debtor files bankruptcy, an automatic stay goes into effect that prevents all creditors from taking any action to collect the debts.
-(To learn more, see Bankruptcy's Automatic Stay.)
+The person who files bankruptcy is called the debtor.
+Any person who cosigns a loan with the debtor is called a cosigner.
+When the debtor files bankruptcy, an automatic stay goes into effect that prevents most creditors from taking any action to collect their debts.

 Example 1.
-Joe wants to take out a business loan, but his credit is too low, so his mother cosigns the loan for him.
+Joe wants to take out a business loan, but his credit score is too low, so his mother cosigns the loan for him.
 Six months later, Joe files Chapter 13 bankruptcy.
-The codebtor stay does not apply, because the debt is not consumer debt.
+The codebtor stay does not apply because the debt is not consumer debt.
 Therefore, the lender can try to collect the debt from Joe's mother even though Joe is in bankruptcy.

-If the codebtor stay does apply, the creditor can ask the court to lift the stay in certain situations.
-The creditor can file a motion with the court to lift the stay, and the debtor and codebtor will be permitted to respond.
+When the codebtor stay applies, the creditor can ask the court to lift the stay in certain situations.
+The creditor files a motion with the court, and the debtor and codebtor can respond.
 The creditor can ask the court to lift the codebtor stay if:

 Example 2.
 As in the previous scenario, Dan takes out a car loan, and his brother Ken cosigns the loan.
 Later, Dan files Chapter 13 bankruptcy.
 Dan's Chapter 13 plan does not propose to repay the car loan.
-The creditor can lift the codebtor stay.
+The creditor can ask the court to lift the codebtor stay.

 Example 3.
 Again, Dan takes out a car loan and his brother Ken cosigns on the loan.
 Dan files Chapter 13, but six months into his plan, he stops making his payments, and the creditor is not getting paid.
 The car is rapidly depreciating in value.
 The creditor can file a motion to lift the codebtor stay to protect its interest in the car.